typesense/typesense-website/docs-site/content/28.0/api/federated-multi-search.md

 ---

 # Federated / Multi Search

-You can send multiple search requests in a single HTTP request, using the Multi-Search feature.
-This is especially useful to avoid round-trip network latencies incurred otherwise if each of these requests are sent in separate HTTP requests.
+Multi search allows you to make multiple search requests in a single HTTP request.
+It helps you avoid round-trip network latencies incurred otherwise if each of these requests are sent as separate HTTP requests.

+You can use it in two different modes:

+- **Federated search**: each search request in the multi-search payload returns results as independently.
+- **Union search**: the response of each search request is merged into a single unified order.

+## Federated search

-You can also use this feature to do a **federated search** across multiple collections in a single HTTP request.
+With **federated search**, you can use a`multi_search` request to search across multiple collections in a single HTTP request, with the search results being independent of each other.

 For eg: in an ecommerce products dataset, you can show results from both a "products" collection, and a "brands" collection to the user, by searching them in parallel with a `multi_search` request.

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby','Dart','Java','Shell']">
   <template v-slot:JavaScript>